 The board of directors must be composed of at least three members.
 A member of the board of directors may cumulate its membership in the board with an executive position in the company.
 Likewise, a director may also sit on the board or hold an executive position in an affiliated company.
-The term of office of a member of the board of directors cannot exceed six years but it can be renewed.
-Board members must always act in the best interest of the company as a whole (which interest may be different from that of a majority shareholder); as a consequence, Luxembourg law does not require the board to be at least partly composed of independent directors (there is only one exception to this rule as regards one member of the audit committee - see below).
+The term of office of a member of the board of directors cannot exceed six years but can be renewed.
+Board members must always act in the best interest of the company as a whole (which interest may be different from that of a majority shareholder); as a consequence, Luxembourg law does not require the board to be at least partly composed of independent directors.